NoelShere/Android-Studio-Development---Christmas-Counter-With-Activities/README.md

 ## Features
 ✅ Add a Musicplayer (Carols & Music)

-✅ Created a system that shows a new verse every 30 seconds.
+✅ Developing a system that shows a new verse every 30 seconds.

+✅ Developing widgets to display bible verses that change every 30 mins.

 ## User Experience
 The layout of the application contains a home layout and sub layouts.